Jillig3/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

+super - Tells us the inherited attributes.
+It tells our function to look to the parent for them

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions